Chapter 44 : I Think I'm Ready Now

 That same evening, Hermione returned to her dormitory, preparing for bed.
 Since Harry had been allowed the concession of private rooms, Professor McGonagall felt that Hermione deserved the same consideration, but the young witch refused, preferring to enjoy the company of other Gryffindors.
 She did request, however, that she not be placed in a dormitory with Lavender Brown and Parvati Patil, who returned to Hogwarts for their seventh years.
 Though they belonged to Hermione’s year, they hardly qualified as her favorites.

 For that reason, she roomed with five seventh-year girls, all of whom had been friends to some degree with Ginny.
-At first, the younger Gryffindors acted nervously around their famous and older roommate, but gradually the ice melted, and little by little, they conversed (and giggled) more freely in her presence.
+At first, the younger Gryffindors acted nervously around their older, famous roommate, but gradually the ice melted, and little by little, they conversed (and giggled) more freely in her presence.
 Naturally the former Head Girl’s relationship with a boy named Harry Potter, aka The Boy Who Lived, aka The Chosen One, aka the most famous teenager in all of the magical world, occupied much of their conversation outside of her presence.
 Until this evening, however, none of them dared broach the subject with Hermione.

 On this night, however, one of the Gryffindor seventh-years, Michele Rose, a petite dark-haired beauty, gushed on and on about the snogging abilities of her current boyfriend, a Ravenclaw seventh year by the name of Neil (his surname escaped Hermione’s divided attention).
 Though her roommates initially showed interest in her monologue, eventually they tired, and as much out of desperation to change the subject as interest in Hermione’s love life, one brave roommate posed the question.